Primavalle: History

-Following to the 1867 laws on the liquidation of the ecclesiastical assets, the Vatican Chapter alienated the Tenuta di Torrevecchia in 1875 and later, to avoid expropriations, quickly ceded the Tenuta di Primavalle.
-The area, that at the time was uninhabited and was used for military drills, was acquired in 1923 by ALBA, a construction company that began to build little houses, mixed with gardens and rural buildings, all surrounded by the green of the near Pineta Sacchetti (a large pinewood owned by the noble Sacchetti family).
-Alongside the main road, Via di Primavalle (corresponding to the present-day Via Pio IX and Via Cardinal Garampi), a large square had been built, Piazza di Primavalle, which was dedicated to Pope Pius IX in 1956.
+Following to the 1866–7 laws on the liquidation of the ecclesiastical assets, the Vatican Chapter alienated the Tenuta di Torrevecchia in 1875 and later, to avoid expropriations, quickly ceded the Tenuta di Primavalle (the territory of Torrevecchia) to private individuals, who, however, did not urbanize the area, which remained rural until the first half of the 20th century.
+The area, that at the time was uninhabited and was used for military drills, was acquired in 1923 by ALBA (Società Anonima Laziale di Bonifica Agraria), a construction company that began to build little houses, mixed with vegetable gardens and more modest rural buildings, all surrounded by the green of the near Pineta Sacchetti (a large pinewood owned by the noble Sacchetti family).
+Alongside the main road, the very long Via del Pidocchio (later called Via di Primavalle, which in 1956 was divided into Via Cardinale Garampi, Via Cardinal Passionei, and Via Pio IX, and corresponding to the present-day Via Pio IX and Via Cardinal Garampi), a large square had been built, Piazza di Primavalle, which was dedicated to Pope Pius IX in 1956.
+Alongside Via del Pidocchio already stood the Casale di Primavalle, the Vaccheria di Primavalle, and Piazza di Primavalle (renamed Piazza Pio IX in 1956).
+Via del Pidocchio connected them to Via Boccea.
+A "garden city" type of development was envisaged for the area, but this did not take place, as in the post-World War II period many new buildings were constructed without adequate regulation, drastically altering the original appearance of the area.